laberning/openrowingmonitor/docs/Engine_Validation.md

 Here, a negative deviation indicates that the algorithm was too slow when compared to the PM5 data, a positive deviation indicates that the algorithm was too fast when compared to the PM5 data.
 The strokerate was nearly identical along the row, and only varied slightly between 23 and 24 SPM).
 The total number of strokes across the monitors was sufficiently similar at similar times.

 We observe that the PM5 contains several badly detected strokes: typically the retrieved data contained subsequent strokes where the stroke duration was between 0.5 and 1.5 seconds, suggesting that the stroke was split in two.
-OpenRowingMonitor, with a very conservative stroke detection flank of 10, did not have this problem.
+OpenRowingMonitor, with its very conservative stroke detection flank of 10, did not have this problem.
 This error might be introduced through bad technique, as a badly timed bad transition from the back to the arms might cause this.

 #### Results and interpretation of the first series of side-by-side linear distance tests

-The van Holst algorithm was earlier already dismissed as the basis for Power calculations, and the above data seems to confirm this.
+We already dismissed the van Holst algorithm as the basis for Power calculations, and the above data seems to confirm this for the distance calculation.
 The deviation is not just large (over -3,75%), it also varies significantly across rowing sessions, and seems to change independently from the drag.
-Simulations with the raw data also show this impossible to correct by adjusting the formula and its parameters slightly.
-The base algorithm has show to be off systematically by -0,47%, but this is constant across all rowing sessions, drag factors and distances.
-This suggests a systemic error somewhere in the calculation, but it supports the use of this algorithm.
+A sensitivity analysis through simulations with the raw data also show it is impossible to correct this error by adjusting the formula and its parameters slightly.
+The original base algorithm has show to be off systematically by -0,47%, which is constant across all rowing sessions, drag factors and distances.
+Although this suggests a systemic error somewhere in the calculation, but it supports the use of this algorithm.

 The systematic deviation of -0,47% can be explained in several ways:

 * One explanation is that the Magic Factor is not 2,8, but is 2,76 instead.
-However, as the relation P = 2.8 \* u<sup>3</sup> holds for each stroke in all investigated exported data from several rowing sessions.
+However, the relation P = 2.8 \* u<sup>3</sup> holds for each stroke in all investigated exported data from several rowing sessions.
 Therefore, we consider this explanation infeasible;
 * Another explanation is that the assumed *flywheel inertia* of 0.1001 kg/m<sup>2</sup> might actually be 0.1015 kg/m<sup>2</sup>.
 There is a case to be made for this explanation, as the 0.1001 kg/m<sup>2</sup> seems to be based on the older Concept2's which contained three magnets for measuring the speed of the flywheel.
-The newer models contain a 12-pole magnet that is used to generate sufficient electricity to feed the monitor, which causes a magnetic drag on the flywheel and possibly adds weight to the flywheel.
-This force isn't velocity dependent (like air resistence), but it is a constant force.
+The newer models contain a 12-pole magnet that is used to generate sufficient electricity to feed the monitor, causing a magnetic drag on the flywheel and possibly even adding weight to the flywheel.
+This magnetic force isn't velocity dependent (like air resistence), but it is a constant force.
 One way to compensate for this is by using a higher flywheel inertia;
 * Another explanation can be found in [[8]](#8), where it is observed that measuring the drag factor could contain (systematic) errors when the flanks are included.
 The current test setup of OpenRowingMonitor includes flanks, as Concept 2 indicated it defined a "recovery" as a decelerating flywheel [[13]](#13), which OpenRowingMonitor simulates by setting *Natural Deceleration* to 0.
-However, the approach suggested by this definition potentially introduces a systematic inaccuracy: the flywheel also decelerates when the force by the rower is less than the dragforce.
-Incorrectly including such flanks where the flywheel does decelerate, but less than an unpowered flywheel, could structurally add outliers to the calculation, and thus could introduce systematic errors.
+However, the approach implied by this definition introduces a systematic inaccuracy: the flywheel also decelerates when the force on the flywheel is less than the dragforce.
+Incorrectly including these flanks, where the flywheel does decelerate but less than an unpowered flywheel, could structurally add outliers to the calculation, and thus could introduce systematic errors.

 To include/exclude the last explanation, we replay the raw data from the rowing sessions with identical settings, except setting *naturalDeceleration* to an appropriate value below zero.
-The effect of this setting, as intended by the design of OpenRowingMonitor, is to reduce the beformementioned flanks as much as possible from the Recovery Phase, and include them in the Drive phase.
-This corrects the Drive and Recovery times, but also improves drag calculation as it removes systematic outliers in the flanks.
+The effect of this setting, as intended by the design of OpenRowingMonitor, is to reduce the beformentioned flanks as much as possible from the Recovery Phase, and include them in the Drive phase.
+This corrects the Drive and Recovery times, but also removes systematic outliers from the drag calculation, potentially influencing the dragfactor.

 There is no deterministic way to determine the *naturalDeceleration*: we determine it by increasing it in small steps until the stroke detection begins to break down, an indication that the detection is too rigid.